 Struggling to find a dentist and not sure what to do?
 We have the answers

-Earlier this year, you might have seen a BBC News report about NHS dentistry shortages across the country, including in Hertfordshire.
-At the time that report was published, only 16% of dental practices in Hertfordshire were taking on new NHS patients for appointments.
+For many years, NHS dentistry has been in short supply across the country, including in Hertfordshire.
+Back in 2022, when the BBC published a news report about NHS dentistry shortages across the country, only 16% of dental practices in Hertfordshire were taking on new NHS patients for appointments.

 Since then, we have continued to hear from many patients who can’t get to see a dentist – whether they are in pain or not.